symfony/symfony-docs/contributing/community/irc.rst

 Anyone may propose topics on the symfony-dev mailinglist until 24 hours before the meeting, ideally including well prepared relevant information via some URL.
 24 hours before the meeting a link to a `doodle`_ will be posted including a list of all proposed topics.
 Anyone can vote on the topics until the beginning of the meeting to define the order in the agenda.
-Each topic will be timeboxed to 15mins.
+Each topic will be timeboxed to 15mins and the meeting lasts one hour, leaving enough time for at least 4 topics.

 .. caution::
     Note that its not the expected goal of them meeting to find final solutions, but more to ensure that there is a